UsmanShafeeq/UsmanShafeeq/README.md

 - **🧠 Advanced ML Algorithms:** Innovating and enhancing machine learning models for superior accuracy and efficiency.
 - **📊 Data Science Techniques:** Applying cutting-edge methodologies for data analysis and transformation.
 - **🔐 Network Security:** Enhancing network configurations and security protocols for robust and secure systems.
+- **🌐 Network Design:** Creating scalable and secure network infrastructures using Cisco technologies and industry best practices.

 ---